MK-467-Woofya/gamification-tool/README.md

 More REST API endpoints will be added soon, and moved to the http://localhost:8000/api/v1/users

+## script for backend testing
+There's a python script for creating 100 new users with different score:
+`$ docker-compose exec backend python manage.py create_users`

+Another script to create points log(if user have no log):
+`$ docker-compose exec backend python manage.py create_pointsLog`

 ## Access react webpage
 cd frontend
 npm install